 By Marlysa Thomas, Bread for the World Institute

-Marlysa Thomas is the domestic advisor for policy and programs for specific populations at Bread for the World Institute.
+Marlysa Thomas is domestic advisor of policy and programs for specific populations at Bread for the World Institute.